 DataWeave 2.2 is compatible and bundled with Mule 4.2.
-Standard Support for Mule 4.2 ended on May 2, 2021, and this version of Mule will reach its End of Life on May 2, 2023, when Extended Support ends.
+This version of Mule reached its End of Life on May 2, 2023, when Extended Support ended.

 Deployments of new applications to CloudHub that use this version of Mule are no longer allowed.
 Only in-place updates to applications are permitted.